cloudblue/connect-devops-testing-library/README.md

-# hoare
+# Hoare

-Testing framework to ease the development of Connet EaaS Processors.
+Testing framework to ease the development of Connect EaaS Processors.